-Having worked in Africa for the past 14 years, we at African Impact feel very strongly about protecting the rights of the inspiring girls and women we work with across the continent.
+Having worked in Africa for the past 15 years, we at African Impact feel very strongly about protecting the rights of the inspiring girls and women we work with across the continent.
 In East Africa in particular, we encounter a large number of females who have undergone one of the most widely-condemned acts of violence against women, female genital mutilation (FGM).
-On this day, the day of Zero Tolerance for Female Genital Mutilation, we want to share with you some key facts on this extreme form of discrimination against women and girls and help promote the abandonment of FGM globally.
+To promote the day of Zero Tolerance for Female Genital Mutilation, we want to share with you some key facts on this extreme form of discrimination and show you how you can help girls and women at risk of FGM.

 Female genital mutilation (FGM), also known as female circumcision, comprises of all procedures that involve altering or injuring the female genitalia for non-medical reasons.
 It is proven to have no health benefits for girls and women and is most often performed in non-medical settings, meaning it is an extremely painful and dangerous experience.
 Apart from the distress at the time of the procedure, FGM has a number of long-term consequences for women, including infertility, cysts, and complications in childbirth.

 According to the World Health Organization’s website, ‘FGM is recognized internationally as a violation of the human rights of girls and women.
 It reflects deep-rooted inequality between the sexes, and constitutes an extreme form of discrimination against women.
 It is nearly always carried out on minors and is a violation of the rights of children.
 The practice also violates a person’s rights to health, security and physical integrity, the right to be free from torture and cruel, inhuman or degrading treatment, and the right to life when the procedure results in death.’

 FGM is performed for varying reasons across the globe and differs region by region, often influenced by the sociocultural factors at play within different communities.
 Some key reasons for FGM include:

 - A rite of passage: an initiation into a specific community or culture that represents a transformation into adulthood.